casdoor/casdoor-website/docs/provider/notification/overview.md

 authors: [UsherFall]
 ---

-Casdoor can be configured to send notification message to Notification Provider
+Casdoor can be configured to send notification messages using various Notification providers.

-Now, Casdoor supports many Notification providers.
-Here are the providers Casdoor supports:
+Currently, Casdoor supports multiple Notification providers.
+Here are the providers that Casdoor supports:

 |  Provider   |                                  Logo                                   |
 |:-----------:|:-----------------------------------------------------------------------:|